erawretsila/BlueDot-Shutter-Release-Mk2/README.md

 *Note This has been tested on a canon EOS 1100D but as with all Hardware projects no responsibility can be taken for any damage caused to your equipment.

-The bluedot application will show 3 Bluedots (Blue) arranged verticaly
+The bluedot application will show 3 Bluedots (Blue) arranged verticaly.

-Dot 1 Prefocust this will for prefocus & will toggle between inactive (Blue) & active (Yellow).
+Dot 1 Prefocus: This is to prefocus the camera (the same as a half depression of the shutter) & will toggle between inactive (Blue) & active (Yellow).

-Dot 2 Shutter, when touched it will activate the shutter (Green) untill released.  if you slide your finger on the dot once activated it will lock the shutter open (Red) untill released
+Dot 2 Shutter: When touched it will activate the shutter (Green) untill released .
+If you slide your finger on the dot once activated it will lock the shutter open (Red) untill released.

-Dot 3 Release, This will clear all signals to the camera & retur it to the idle state.
+Dot 3 Release, This will clear all signals to the camera & return it to the idle state.